vocasle/NEngine/README.md

 For now I use Visual Studio 2022 to build the project.
 Just open NEngine.sln and build.
 Do checkout with git submodules.

+There is an old brach `dx11` that is not supported by me.
+It uses DirecX 11 and contains enough facilities to start a simple 3D game development.

+From now on only `vulkan` branch will be supported.

 ## Roadmap

 ### Utility